-In accordance with statutory guidance for schools and colleges, all staff members should receive appropriate child protection training which is regularly updated.
+In accordance with statutory guidance for schools and colleges, all staff members in contact with children should receive appropriate child protection training annually.

 Services 4 Schools

 There is a training area on the Derbyshire Services 4 Schools.
 This covers all safeguarding training delivered by Derbyshire County Council and partners.
 This is where you can also book onto the designated safeguarding lead forums.

 Safeguarding training team

-We also offer targeted safeguarding training specifically for schools and colleges (maintained, private and academies) which includes designated safeguarding lead training, managing allegations and safer recruitment.
+This team offers targeted safeguarding training specifically for schools and colleges (maintained, private and academies) which includes designated safeguarding lead training, managing allegations and safer recruitment.

 Designated safeguarding leads - forums